"Overall, how satisfied are you with the state of our marriage following our recent long weekend in the countryside?"

 1. Everyone needs to know the survey's strategic purpose.

-- Interact and communicate with employees from inception to results to keep up the momentum of excitement.
+- Interact and communicate with employees from inception to results to improve employee engagement

 - Confidentiality is paramount.
 Checks and balances need to be put in place which prevent any individual's identity being revealed in analysis.